 My husband thought it was going to be warm on our cruise since it was nearly June.
 Wrong!
 He brought only Aloha shirts since he is from Polynesia.
-I had warned him that I thought it would still be cold because it was up North, but he didn't listen.
+I had warned him that I thought it would still be cold because it was up north, but he didn't listen.
 On the inside of the boat, the temperature is perfect, but step outside on the deck and with the wind blowing, it could get pretty cold.
 So when we arrived in Juneau, my husband bought a couple of jackets.
 I think he planned it that way all the time so he could get something new.

 The best way to plan is to wear layers that you can put on or take off as needed.
 We did go to the hot tub once and wore our bathing suits.
 Otherwise, it was quite cool.
 Some people would lay on the deck chairs with a blanket on top of them.
 A couple even got sunburned braving the elements.

 It took two days to get from Seattle up to Juneau.
 I had some patches for sea sickness that really helped.
 A few people did get seasick and it wasn't pretty.
 I also took nausea pills just in case.
 I used one of them when my patch suddenly disappeared from behind my ear.
-The rocking wasn't too bad during the trip except for the second night when I thought I might get rocked off of my bed.
+The rocking wasn't too bad during the trip except for the second night, when I thought I might get rocked off of my bed.

-My Favorite Part of the Trip Was the Glaciers
+Glaciers: My Favorite Part of the Trip

 My favorite part of the whole cruise was when we finally got very close to one of the glaciers.
 We traveled up Tracy Arm Fjord where there has been a lot of ice flow at Sawyer Glacier.
 Captain Mal took us as close to the glacier as he felt safe.
 You could see chunks of ice that had fallen off the glacier around us.
 We rotated in a circle for about 45 minutes so everyone on the ship could get some great pictures of the glacier.
-Lucky it was a calm day and it was very satisfying.
+Luckily it was a calm day and it was very satisfying.
 The temperature was about 50 degrees Fahrenheit so it was not too cold to stay on the outside deck.
 Amazing!

 Not our cruise (but similar) on the same ship (Explorer of the Seas)